-The Roger CPA Review test bank includes more than 5,000 multiple-choice questions along with 200 task-based simulations.
-There are no true/false practice questions include with any Roger course.
+The Roger CPA Review test bank includes more than 6,000 multiple-choice questions along with 200 task-based simulations.
 Although this test bank is nowhere near as large or expansive as Wiley’s, it does include enough questions that you won’t be running into the same one over and over during your study sessions.
 The last thing you want to be doing is memorizing the answers to questions when you should be learning the concepts and working through the questions.

 Roger vs Wiley CPAexcel Study Text

 On the other hand, Wiley’s textbooks aren’t extremely detailed.
 They tend to be short and to the point.
 This can be a good thing for people who don’t want to be bored to death reading an accounting textbook.
 These study books list information and concepts that are heavily covered on the exam.
 They don’t tend to have many memorization techniques in them, but that’s what the Wiley Focus Notes are for.
 This is an added bonus in the Platinum course that is filled with nothing but acronyms and mnemonics in both print and digital formats.

 The Wiley books don’t go into as great of detail as Roger’s do, but there is definitely enough information in there to explain to CPA candidates the most important topics that will probably be covered on the exam.

 Roger vs. Wiley Flashcards